Upcoming Election Dates & Registration Deadlines

-Any person registered to vote may cast an absentee ballot.
-If you cannot vote at your polling place for any reason or you will be absent from the state of Hawaii on Election Day, or you prefer to cast an absentee ballot you may vote using an absentee ballot.
+Any voter can vote an absentee ballot!
 You may also vote at an absentee walk-in polling place before Election Day; please see Early Voting below for more details.

-To request an absentee ballot by mail, you should complete an absentee ballot request form here.
-You can also obtain one from:
+You can complete an absentee ballot request form here.
+You can also get an application from:

 - satellite city halls